ga-chiacchio/FTOH-Bot/README.md

-# HaxBall-Simple-F1-Racing-Bot
+# HaxBall-F1-Racing-Bot

 <a href="https://discord.gg/t6Wvbqk"><img alt="Discord" src="https://img.shields.io/discord/536193210096156682?color=blue&label=DEVELOPER%27S%20DISCORD"></a>

 ### What is F1 Racing Bot
 F1 is a different version of parkours, it is circular, unlike a yellow or a survival parkour, that's why we call the maps here as circuits.
-Our F1 Racing bot is made for making time trial practices **(1.1)** and letting players to improve theirselves in F1 racing maps.
+Our F1 Racing bot is made to act as a semi-automatic system for hotlapping and practicing **(1.1)** and letting race through a more immersive experience.

 Image 1.1 (A player is making practice at Vilnius F1 map)
 ![1 1](https://user-images.githubusercontent.com/68077608/158159666-398c89a5-90e8-4296-8263-c7540363d449.PNG)